 Onboarding doesn’t just start and end with an initial “welcome” message to your new users.
 With the right tool, you can create unique, segmented programs for specific customers or user groups.

-As a CSM, you’re in a unique position to lead the strategy behind these bespoke onboarding programs.
+Take a tour ->As a CSM, you’re in a unique position to lead the strategy behind these bespoke onboarding programs.
 For example, you could create distinct onboarding guides for individual contributors vs. managers, demonstrating key features or workflows that are most relevant to how each group typically uses the product.
 Or you could deploy individualized in-app guides to address a specific concern or need brought up by a customer during their kick-off call.
 This kind of personalization helps the onboarding experience feel as relevant as possible to each of your customers, and contributes to a delightful user experience from day one.

-For more best practices about setting up your “welcome” program (and beyond), explore our detailed playbook, How to design an onboarding welcome experience
+For more best practices about setting up your “welcome” program (and beyond), explore our detailed playbook, How to design an onboarding welcome experience.

 Measure and iterate